 Scale-Out File Server for application data overview

-Scale-Out File Server is a feature that is designed to provide scale-out file shares that are continuously available for file-based server application storage.
+Scale-Out File Server is designed to provide scale-out file shares that are continuously available for file-based server application storage.
 Scale-out file shares provides the ability to share the same folder from multiple nodes of the same cluster.
 This scenario focuses on how to plan for and deploy Scale-Out File Server.

 You can deploy and configure a clustered file server by using either of the following methods:

 - Scale-Out File Server for application data This clustered file server feature was introduced in Windows Server 2012, and it lets you store server application data, such as Hyper-V virtual machine files, on file shares, and obtain a similar level of reliability, availability, manageability, and high performance that you would expect from a storage area network.
 All file shares are simultaneously online on all nodes.
 File shares associated with this type of clustered file server are called scale-out file shares.
 This is sometimes referred to as active-active.
 This is the recommended file server type when deploying either Hyper-V over Server Message Block (SMB) or Microsoft SQL Server over SMB.

 - File Server for general use This is the continuation of the clustered file server that has been supported in Windows Server since the introduction of Failover Clustering.
 This type of clustered file server, and therefore all the shares associated with the clustered file server, is online on one node at a time.
 This is sometimes referred to as active-passive or dual-active.
 File shares associated with this type of clustered file server are called clustered file shares.
 This is the recommended file server type when deploying information worker scenarios.